dennissxz/data-science-handbook/_sources/12-probabilities/91-exponential-families.md

 - Among all continuous random variable with mean $0$, variance $\sigma^2$, normal random variable has the largest [differential entropy](differential-entropy) with value $\operatorname{H}(\mathcal{N}(0, \sigma^2)) = \ln(\sigma \sqrt{2 \pi e})$.
 Hence, the distance of an entropy from the normal entropy (termed **neg-entropy**), can be used to develop measures of non-Gaussianity, or non-normality.

-Rigorous Tests
+#### Rigorous Tests

 - Shapiro–Wilk $W$ test
   - test statistic: a modified version of the squared sample correlation between the sample quantiles and the expected quantiles.

 - Kolmogorov–Smirnov test
-  - require: large sample, at least 100s
+  - Require: large sample, at least 100s
-  - test statistic: maximum difference between the empirical CDF and the normal CDF.
+  - Test statistic: maximum difference between the empirical CDF and the normal CDF.

 - Jarque–Bera test
   - Test for zero skewness, zero excess kurtosis.
   - Normal distribution has kurtosis $\frac{\mu_{4}}{\mu_{2}^{2}}=3$ and excess kurtosis $\frac{\mu_{4}}{\mu_{2}^{2}}-3 = 0$.
 Large magnitude of excess kurtosis indicates deviation from normal distribution.

-Multivariate case:
+#### Multivariate Cases

 - Check whether the squared generalized distance as defined below follows a chi-squared distribution by a Q-Q plot (necessary and sufficient conditions for very large sample size))